apple/swift-metrics/README.md

 A Metrics API package for Swift.

 Almost all production server software needs to emit metrics information for observability.
-Because it's unlikely that all parties can agree on one specific metrics backend implementation, this API is designed to establish a standard that can be implemented by various metrics libraries which then post the metrics data to backends like [Prometheus](http://prometheus.io/), [Grafana](http://grafana.com/), publish over [statsd](https://github.com/statsd/statsd), write to disk, etc.
+Because it's unlikely that all parties can agree on one specific metrics backend implementation, this API is designed to establish a standard that can be implemented by various metrics libraries which then post the metrics data to backends like [Prometheus](https://prometheus.io/), [Graphite](https://graphiteapp.org), publish over [statsd](https://github.com/statsd/statsd), write to disk, etc.

 This is the beginning of a community-driven open-source project actively seeking contributions, be it code, documentation, or ideas.
 Apart from contributing to SwiftMetrics itself, we need metrics compatible libraries which send the metrics over to backend such as the ones mentioned above.

-What SwiftMetrics provides today is covered in the [API docs](https://apple.github.io/swift-metrics/).
-At this moment, we have not tagged a version for SwiftMetrics, but we will do so soon.
+What SwiftMetrics provides today is covered in the [API docs](https://apple.github.io/swift-metrics/), but it will continue to evolve with community input.

 ## Getting started